Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Shelf Life, Storage, and Reheating Tips for TSH Products

 Keep refrigerated and eat up to 1 week after pick-up.
-It is a good idea to bring them to a simmer before eating.
+It is a good idea to bring them to a simmer for 5 minutes before eating.
 They may last longer if covered with a layer of fat that is unbroken.

 - You can freeze these to keep them for longer.
-As long as it doesn’t contain potatoes, it will taste roughly the same as it did before freezing.
+As long as the dish doesn’t contain potatoes, it will taste roughly the same as it did before freezing.
 See freezing instructions below.

-- Sauerkraut, Kimchi, & Sauerrüben: These items are fermented for at least 5 weeks.
+- Sauerkrauts and Kimchi: These items are fermented for at least 5 weeks.
 If kept refrigerated they will last for at least several weeks and up to about 3 months in the jar.
 We highly recommend using a clean fork or spoon when you dip into the jar as dirty utensils can introduce pathogens into the jar and make it spoil more quickly.
+White mold can be scraped off and discarded.
 If a jar develops a pink or blue mold, then please discard it.
+Also, these fermented vegetables should be kept submerged in brine — you can add lightly salted water in order to keep them submerged.

-- Quick pickles: These items are fermented more quickly and will usually stay good for a couple of weeks.
-Their texture will slowly change and they will loose their crunch.
-We recommend eating these within 2 weeks or so.
+- Quick pickles: These items are fermented for 1-3 days, and will usually stay good for about 2 weeks.
+Their texture will slowly change and they will lose their crunch.

-Kept in the freezer, meat patties should last for several weeks, though they can pick up flavors from your freezer or develop freezer burn if kept for too long.
+Our meat patties are uncooked.
+Kept in the freezer, they should last for several weeks, though they can pick up flavors from your freezer or develop freezer burn if kept for too long.
 Once defrosted, patties should be cooked within 3 days.

 Refrigerated, kombucha and other beverages will last for several weeks.